 About the Collection

 The collection is available for viewing in the Film and Video Collection audiovisual carrels by users with University of Delaware ID cards, UD English Language Institute students, Delaware State University ID cards, Delaware Technical and Community College ID cards, or University of Delaware Library Public Borrower Cards.
 For information about checking media materials out of the Library, please see Circulation and Scheduling Policies.

 The Film & Video Collection includes DVDs (including Blu-Ray), videotapes, video games, and 16mm films which span a wide range of disciplines.
-Film and Video is a closed-stacks collection, which means media materials are not in a publicly accessible area and must be browsed using DELCAT Discovery.
-Once you have identified titles of interest, Film and Video staff will retrieve the items for you.
+It is a closed-stacks collection, which means media materials are not in a publicly accessible area and must be browsed using DELCAT Discovery.
+Once you have identified titles of interest, staff will retrieve the items for you.
 Some items (VHS and 16mm film) are housed in the Library Annex, an on-campus off-site storage facility.
 These items may be requested via the Library Annex Request form, and will be delivered to the Film and Video Collection within one business day.
 The requester will be contacted upon its arrival.

 When searching DELCAT Discovery for Film & Video Collection items, you may use the Format facets at the left-hand side of the screen after performing your search to choose from available media formats and / or limit by year, language, or other categories.
 Below are several links that will help you browse the collection online.

 This collection includes feature films from the silent era through to current releases, and educational programs spanning a wide array of subjects from anthropology to zoology.
 Also included are video games acquired in support of coursework for PlayStation, Xbox, and Nintendo consoles.